biamterdex/AMD_Robotics_Hackathon_2025_Almassas_assistant/README.md

 The specialized suction cup gripper increases adaptability.
 It allows the robot to reliably handle objects (like the business card) that would be impossible or highly unreliable for a standard parallel gripper, extending the system's operational scope without requiring complex re-engineering of the arm.

 The simple mechanism of the suction cup means the learned dexterity skill is geometry-specific, making it applicable to any similar flat, stacked items.

-Types of Commands or Interfaces Needed to Control the Robot:

-The mobile arm platform is designed for accessibility.
-The successful implementation of the high-level ACT policy on this hardware means the operator only needs a single, simple initiation command to execute the multi-step sequence, maximizing

 ## Additional Links